marcuserronius/PlanarCAD/README.md

 Simple web-based drawing for 2D design

 ## Why?
 I searched high and low for a simple 2D drawing app for designing for a laser cutter.
 I wanted precise layouts, boolean operations on paths, and parametric designs.
 Since I couldn't find one I liked, I decided to try to make my own.
 My intended recipe here is two parts OpenSCAD, one part Inkscape.
-Instead of OpenSCAD's Constructive Solid Geometry, this will implement Constructive Planar Geometry
+Instead of OpenSCAD's Constructive Solid Geometry, this will implement Constructive Planar Geometry.

 Planned features:
 - Support for all SVG shapes
 - All shapes can be part of boolean gemetry operations like Union, Intersect, Difference.